Hussam-alwan/SchoolOnline/README.md

 ### Prerequisites

-- Java 17 or higher
+- Java 21 LTS or higher
 - Maven 3.6 or higher

 ### Running the Application